 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

 We have implemented the following:

-Users can set references for how Google advertises to you using the Google Ad Settings page.
-Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Browser add on.
+Users can set preferences for how Google advertises to you using the Google Ad Settings page.
+Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Add On in your browser.